- We advise you to exercise a high degree of caution in Kosovo because of the threat of politically-motivated violence.

 Where to get help

 Australia does not have an Embassy or Consulate in Kosovo.
-The Australian Embassy in Austria provides consular assistance to Australians in Kosovo.
-Contact details are:
+You can contact the Australian Government at the Australian Embassy in Austria for consular assistance in Kosovo.

 Australian Embassy, Vienna